Art, Design and Culture workshops at an Italian Villa in Siena

 Italy was on the historic route of the grand tour, where artists would travel to see the world as part of their education.
 We are located within that path where famous painters, artists, writers, and designers traveled to study the world.

 Classes are three hours a day, and participants work in the afternoon, take walks, and can ride a bus into Siena which picks you up at reception.
 We have a mid-program and final exposition to showcase work to the entire group.
 Along the way, faculty and program leaders make presentations on work and their course topics, to inspire and give a greater cultural context to Italy.
 Each day is full of creative conversation, encouraging you to relax and energize your creative pursuits.
+Topics include creative writing, architecture and sculpture, graphic design and printmaking.

 Where we stay: